 Modern floor plans are built for modern lifestyles.
 A home that is, say, 50 years old, is built for different times, and may need extensive updating.

-New construction home builders invest money with designers, architects and receive lots of homebuyers feedback to make sure that they have either models or options that will be attractive for how you live.
+New construction home builders invest money to hire designers, hire architects and receive lots of homebuyers feedback to make sure that they have either models or options that will be attractive for how you live.

 5. Lower Maintenance

 An HVAC system, roof, furnace, plumbing, electrical, appliances and more.
 Replacing or repairing these big ticket items are a part of homeownership.

 In a new home, these expenses are pushed way, way down the road.
 Statistically, it is likely that you will sell the home before needing to replace them.

-If well maintained, you can go 15-20 years before replacing an HVAC system, and 20 years or more for a roof depending on material.
+If well maintained, you can go 15-20+ years before replacing an HVAC system, and 20-30+ years for a roof depending on the material.

-New construction offer big time upfront savings on maintenance.
+New construction offers big time upfront savings on maintenance.

 6. Warranties & Repairs

 Even new homes can have defects.
-Builders offer warranties that go above and beyond what you can find in a resale home (if you even get any kind of warranty).
+Builders offer warranties that go well above and beyond what you can find in a resale home (if you even get any kind of warranty).

 Builder warranties cover the structure, systems and other facets of your new home for varying periods of time.
 Knowing that if something big goes wrong you are covered gives an added layer of piece of mind.